 Fostering Partnerships to Promote PEFC Certification in Hungary

-Hungary is one of the few remaining European countries with a significant share of private forest owners that is yet to have a national forest certification system.
-Almost half of the country’s more than two million hectares of forest area are estimated to be privately owned, with the vast majority of properties being smaller than one hectare.
-Only 4% of owners have forest properties larger than 5 hectares.
+Hungary was one of the few remaining European countries with a significant share of private forest owners yet to have a national forest certification system.
+Almost half of the country’s more than two million hectares of forest area are privately owned, with the vast majority of properties being smaller than one hectare.

-Local stakeholders have been considering setting up a national PEFC system since as far back as 2002.
+Local stakeholders began considering setting up a national PEFC system as far back as 2002.

-Private forest owners, contractors, and forest professionals have been showing increasing interest in PEFC certification in the past few years.
-This is backed up by a study from the University of West Hungary concerning the feasibility of PEFC certification in Hungary, which showed a number of stakeholders were increasingly interested in the benefits that PEFC can provide.
+However, private forest owners, contractors, and forest professionals were showing increasing interest in PEFC certification.
+This was backed up by a study from the University of West Hungary concerning the feasibility of PEFC certification in Hungary, which showed a number of stakeholders were increasingly interested in the benefits that PEFC can provide.

-In addition to the development of a Hungarian national forest certification system, this project also focuses on raising awareness among private forest owners and the general public.
+While the development of the Hungarian national forest certification system was the focus, this project also worked to rasie awareness among private forest owners and the general public.